Skip to main content

 • Visual family maps — each family includes a color and imagery for rich UI components

-• Olfactive profile cards — show a perfume’s primary, secondary, and tertiary family with intensity levels
+• Olfactive profile cards — show a perfume’s primary and secondary family with intensity levels

 • Family-based filtering — narrow catalogs by olfactive character across search, recommendations, and product lists